hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 bloodA_treat <- colMeans(mod_mat[dds$bloodtype == "bloodA" & dds$condition == "treat", ])
 ```

-It’s worth looking at some of these vectors, to see that they are composed of weighted coefficients from different patient.
+It's worth looking at some of these vectors, to see that they are composed of weighted coefficients from different patient.
 For example, for "bloodO" patient, we have equal contribution from "patientC" and "patientD":

 ``` r
 bloodO_control